When does the Gog/Magog battle, described in Ezekiel chapters 38 and 39, occur?

 Now, look at this prophecy, given to Daniel:

 From the time that the daily sacrifice is abolished and the abomination that causes desolation is set up, there will be 1,290 days.
 (Daniel 12:11)The "abomination that causes desolation" will be set up in the middle of the 70th Week (Daniel 9:27).
 At that time, a remnant of Israelis will flee from Jerusalem (Matthew 24:15-17) and will be protected for 1,260 days (Revelation 12:6).
 At the end of the 1,260 days, Jesus will return to earth and will destroy the (Gog/Magog) armies coming against Jerusalem.
-This will leave 30 days (that is, 1,290 days – 1,260 days) remaining to complete the fulfillment of Daniel 12:11.
+This will leave 30 days (that is, 1,290 days – 1,260 days) remaining until the onset of the Battle of Armageddon.